-What to do when someone breaks into your house, especially at night, or worse, you are home alone?
-Read on to know what to do and not to do in a home invasion, how you can deal with an intruder in your house, so as to protect yourself and your family from a home invasion robbery.
+What would you do if someone breaks into your house late at night, or worse, when you are at home alone?
+Read on to know what to do and not to do when encountering a home intrusion, how you can deal with an intruder in your house, so as to protect yourself and your family from a home burglary.

-What to Do If You Think Someone is in Your Home and You're Home Alone
+What to Do If Someone Break Into Your Home and You’re Home Alone

 The truth is, unless you've been a victim of burglary before, it's natural to assume this will never happen to you.
 Hopefully you'll use the opportunity of reading this article to prepare for the worst, and also take security measures to make your home safe from break-ins.